birneylab/FEHAT/README.md

 The ground truth file has to follow the following format.
 Matching is performed over all fields.
-"groundtruth" field will be used to compare with BPM in the respective result csv files.
+"ground truth" field will be used to compare with BPM in the respective result csv files.

 	| DATASET      			| Index			|	WellID		|	Loop		|	Channel	|	|	ground truth	|